NN Archive

 ## Configuration

-config.json file encoding the config scheme version and a dictionary the representing model with inputs, outputs, heads, and
+config.json file encoding the config scheme version and a dictionary representing the model with inputs, outputs, heads, and

 metadata sections.